 - Acute and chronic tinnitus: If the sounds last longer than three months, it is considered to be chronic tinnitus.

 - Various levels of severity: Tinnitus can be mild and hardly affect your everyday life, or only occur from time to time but then be distressing when it does.
 Sounds that are constantly and clearly heard are more serious: They can have a big impact on your daily life and work, for instance because it is hard to sleep and concentrate properly.

 It is generally always a good idea to protect yourself from sounds that are too loud.
+One easy way to do this is to avoid places with a lot of loud noise or to wear earplugs, for instance.
 This lowers the risk of developing tinnitus in the first place, or of existing tinnitus becoming chronic.

-If the cause isn’t known, it is more difficult to treat.
-The main aim of treatment is then to reduce the symptoms and develop strategies to cope well in everyday life despite having tinnitus.
+It is harder to treat tinnitus if the cause is unknown, though.
+The main aim of treatment is then to reduce the symptoms and find ways to cope well in everyday life despite having tinnitus.
 If the tinnitus is associated with hearing loss, a hearing aid might be considered.

 A wide variety of products are available for the treatment of tinnitus, including herbal products, dietary supplements and various medications such as steroids or carbamazepine.
 None of these treatments have been proven to help.
 And some may have side effects.

 The best-studied treatment is cognitive behavioral therapy (CBT), which involves learning how to cope better with chronic tinnitus.
 Although this doesn’t make the sounds go away, it can lead to an improvement in quality of life.